Check out this article about feral hogs and the all problems they are causing in Texas.

 When aiming at a hog, place your shot directly in the center of the shoulder and about one third of the distance up the body on a hog that is standing broadside to you.
 This will result in a bullet that hits both lungs and possibly the heart as well.
 No hog will run very far after taking a bullet through the boiler room like that.

 Much has been made of the “armor plate” that is present on boars.
 They do indeed have a “shield” of cartilage on both shoulders that is used to protect their vitals when fighting with other hogs.
-While it might occasionally stop an arrow, this cartilage is not bulletproof and basically any deer hunting cartridge like the .243 Winchester, 6.5 Creedmoor, .270 Winchester, .30-06 Springfield, etc. will do the job on a hog.
+While it might occasionally stop an arrow or a really low powered bullet from a cartridge like the .22 Long Rifle bullet (and even then, the shield might not stop it), this cartilage is not bulletproof.

 A lot of people hunt hogs using AR-15 style rifles chambered in .223 Remington, 6.5 Grendel, and .300 Blackout with great deal of success, but I personally lean towards cartridges like the .308 Winchester.
 True, you don’t need an elephant gun if you’re going hog hunting.
 However, if you encounter a giant hog you will not regret shooting him with a larger bore rifle like a .35 Remington, .45-70, or even one of the big bore AR-style rifles like the .450 Bushmaster, .458 SOCOM, or .50 Beowulf.